Saluana/busndb/docs/plugins.md

 }
 ```

-The plugin system provides a powerful way to extend BusNDB's functionality while maintaining clean separation of concerns and performance.
+The plugin system provides a powerful way to extend skibbaDB's functionality while maintaining clean separation of concerns and performance.